ashvalejohn/poke-log/README.md

 - React/Redux

 ## Implementation Details
-### (basically anything you had to stop and think about before building)
 - Progressive Web App (Service Workers)
 - **JSON Web Tokens**: user authentication
 - Responsive Web Design
 - **Socket.io**: to alert shared users after an infusion or bleed

-## Code Snippets
-Include links to the neatest parts of the code, or embed snippets

-## Screenshots
-Include screenshots of anything that looks pretty

 ## To Dos
 ### Weekend 1